-The collection #nocongliinfermieri: the fundraising to set up a solidarity fund
+The #nocongliinfermieri collection: fundraising to set up a solidarity fund

 Why #We With The Nurses #

-As we all know by now, the nurses in the COVID-19 pandemic have played and are still playing a fundamental role that has brought their level of professionalism, but above all that of humanity and closeness to the citizens before the eyes of all.
+As we all know by now, the nurses in the COVID-19 pandemic have played and are still playing a fundamental role that has brought their level of professionalism, but above all their level of humanity and closeness to the citizens before the eyes of all.

-None of them is backing away from helping and assisting people in their time of need, even at the risk of their own health and in some cases of life.
+None of them are backing away from helping and assisting people in their time of need, even at the risk of their own health and in some cases their lives.

-This is a very high number considering the almost 180,000 nurses directly involved, albeit in different forms, in the battle against this pandemic.
+These numbers are very high, considering the almost 180,000 nurses directly involved, albeit in different forms, in the battle against this pandemic.

 Fatigue, stress, social isolation

-It should also not be overlooked that, in addition to the risks to their own health, nurses are well aware of isolation.The social cause they are facing, inevitably having to detach themselves from their affections for a time that cannot be determined in advance in order not to spread the virus.
+It should also not be overlooked that, in addition to the risks to their health, nurses are well aware of the social isolation they face, inevitably having to detach themselves from their affections for a time that cannot be determined in advance in order not to spread the virus.

 A situation at the limit of tolerability that is now generalized and that risks causing negative consequences also on those who need all the professionalism and attention that each health professional must guarantee: the patients.

 Finally, we cannot forget the now unfortunately more and more numerous families of nurses who have died due to Coronavirus infection in the performance of their duties.

 Families who, in addition to having to deal with the tragedy of the loss of a husband or wife, a father or mother, a son or daughter, risk finding themselves in situations of serious economic and financial difficulty due to the sudden disappearance of the person who contributed significantly to family subsistence.